 - 1 teaspoon ground fenugreek

-- Toast the cardamom, cloves and cinnamon in a dry pan over medium heat until they are aromatic.
+- Toast the cardamom, cloves and cinnamon in a dry pan over medium heat until they are aromatic, about a minute.

 - Cut the butter into cubes.

 - Toss everything into a heavy pot and turn the heat on low.
-Let this come to a bare simmer and cook for at least 30 minutes.
+Let this come to a bare simmer and cook gently for at least 30 minutes.
 We cooked ours at least an hour.
-It is vital that the milk solids DO NOT BURN.
+It is vital that the milk solids do not burn.
 If they do, you have ruined the butter.
 Watch for browning, and when you see it, turn off the heat.

 - Strain through cheesecloth and store in a clean glass jar.
 It'll last 6 months in the fridge, at least a week on the counter, and forever in the freezer.